KaterinaWalter/javadocs/docs/unit3/notes302.md

 ⁉️ *Who makes these decisions?* The software? the programmers?
 If you were a programmer for a self-driving car, how would you approach such decisions?

-Watch the following video to explore the ethical challenge of self-driving cars:
+Watch and discuss the following video to explore the ethical challenge of self-driving cars:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ixIoDYVfKA0?si=q62KFv-lYsw-IGVQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>